Rosell Herrera

-Rosell Amado Herrera Navarro (born October 16, 1992) is a Dominican professional baseball outfielder who is a free agent.
-He has played in Major League Baseball (MLB) for the Cincinnati Reds, Kansas City Royals, and Miami Marlins.
+Rosell Amado Herrera Navarro (born October 16, 1992) is a Dominican former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Cincinnati Reds, Kansas City Royals, and Miami Marlins.
 He also played in the Chinese Professional Baseball League (CPBL) for the Wei Chuan Dragons.

-Career
+Playing career

 Colorado Rockies

 Herrera was signed by the Colorado Rockies as a non-drafted free agent in 2009.
 In 2011, Baseball America named him the fifth-best prospect in the Pioneer League.

-A shortstop and occasional third baseman throughout his career, he was switched to the outfield in 2015 while playing his second season in High-A Modesto.

 Prior to the 2013 season, MLB named him the 12th best prospect in the Rockies system.
+On November 20, 2013, the Rockies added Herrera to their 40-man roster to protect him from the Rule 5 draft.
+He spent 2014 with the High–A Modesto Nuts, hitting .244/.302/.335 with four home runs, 23 RBI, and nine stolen bases across 72 contests.
+A shortstop and occasional third baseman throughout his career, Herrera was switched to the outfield in 2015 while playing his second season in High-A Modesto.
+In 123 appearances, he slashed .260/.314/.354 with four home runs, 36 RBI, and nine stolen bases.
+On December 2, 2015, Herrera was non–tendered by the Rockies and became a free agent.

+Herrera re–signed with the Rockies organization on December 3, 2015, on a minor league contract.
+He played in 126 games for the Double–A Hartford Yard Goats in 2016, slashing .292/.374/.379 with five home runs, 66 RBI, and 36 stolen bases.
+Herrera elected free agency following the season on November 7, 2016.

-He was added to the Rockies 40-man roster on November 20, 2013.
-Following the 2015 season, Herrera was non-tendered and elected free agency, but re-signed with the Rockies on a minor league deal.
-He elected free agency on November 6, 2017.
+On November 8, 2016, Herrera re–signed with the Rockies on a new minor league contract.
+In 2017, Herrera played in 103 games for the Triple–A Albuquerque Isotopes, batting .278/.351/.394 with 3 home runs, 27 RBI, and 20 stolen bases.
+He elected free agency following the season on November 6, 2017.

 Cincinnati Reds

 On November 17, 2017, Herrera signed a minor league contract with the Cincinnati Reds.
-The Reds promoted him to the major leagues on April 26, 2018.
-He was designated for assignment on June 1, 2018.
+The Reds promoted him to the major leagues for the first time on April 26, 2018.
+In 11 games for Cincinnati, Herrera went 2–for–13 (.154).
+Herrera was designated for assignment following the acquisition of Curt Casali on June 1.

 Kansas City Royals

 Herrera was claimed off waivers by the Kansas City Royals on June 2, 2018.
-On June 22, 2018, Herrera would have his most important game thus far, robbing a go-ahead homerun from Alex Bregman in the bottom of the 8th and hitting a go-ahead RBI triple to eventually win the game for the Royals.
-On July 28, Herrera hit his first Major League home run against David Robertson of the New York Yankees.
+On June 22, Herrera would have his most important game thus far, robbing a go-ahead home run from Alex Bregman in the bottom of the 8th, and hitting a go-ahead RBI triple to eventually win the game for the Royals.
+On July 28, Herrera hit his first career home run against David Robertson of the New York Yankees.